Table of Contents

 While in St Pete Beach, you may want to grab a drink or appetizers at Level 11 Elevated Bar & Lounge.
 It has truly one of the best waterfront views you will find in all of Tampa Bay.

 RumFish Grill is a popular choice amongst tourists for lunch or dinner.
 Located at the RumFish Beach Resort by Tradewinds, you can get a table next to their 33,500-gallon aquarium while enjoying nightly entertainment.

 Our long-time favorite steakhouse in St Pete Beach is 1200 Chophouse.
 This small restaurant tends to stay busy.
 We either plan to come early or wait until the dinner rush is over since it is first come, first served.
-Any of the steaks, you truly can’t go wrong, but we prefer the rib eye or the filet mignon.
+Any of the steaks, you truly can’t go wrong, as well as the sea bass.